Yuriysteam/yuriysteam.github.io/_projects/VCRPTR9K.md

 <span class="p1000">![](/projects_img/vcrptr/app.png)</span>

-The font is a part of our service.
+<span class="p-text">The font is a part of our service.
 The main magic happens in the web app.
 Under the hood, I connected microphone input with the typeface with the help of p5.js.
-The typeface will reflect sound inputs.
+The typeface will reflect sound inputs.</span>